Fertility Assessment at CARE Fertility

 These tests can be requested via your GP.

-A procedure called a 'hysterosalpingography' which takes x-rays to confirm whether there is any blockage of the fallopian tubes.
+A procedure called a 'hysterosalpingography' which takes x-rays to confirm whether there is any blockage of the fallopian tubes is available at CARE Sheffield.

 Fertility Assessment - Male